I did it!!

 I started my business degree with so much zeal that I went out and bought a whole new wardrobe.
 I also invested in long-lasting leather goods from Kikki.K’s Stockholm collection, such as a sturdy school bag and compendiums in both A5 and A4.

 I bought myself pens and highlighters in every colour because, you know, unhealthy obsession with beautiful stationery over here.

 Each business subject I undertook were both enjoyable and interesting, and I loved being in class with new-found friends.
 There were lots of wonderful memories made in the classroom and away from the books.

-I completed my business studies in August 2015, and within those 2 years, I managed to travel to South Africa as a legal intern towards my upcoming law degree, toured China for my business degree, started a business, became a fashion designer and began this blog.
+With Bond’s accelerated program, I managed to complete my business studies after 2 years and within that time, I traveled to South Africa as a legal intern towards my upcoming law degree, toured China for my business degree, started a business, became a fashion designer, joined a committee against domestic violence and began this blog.

 THE END OF THE FIRST CHAPTER

-An old dream I had was to graduate in a pair of red-soled Christian Loubotin heels, so I was over the moon to collect my new pair of shoes for the occassion.
-My excitement at the thought of wearing my brand new swanky heels on graduation day was an understatement!
+An old dream I had was to graduate in a pair of red-soled Christian Loubotins, so I was over the moon to collect my new pair of heels for the occassion.

 My parents, who are now semi-retired, flew in for the big day bearing gifts.
 It was a proud moment to have them be a part of my graduating day and introduce them to friends.